-Erin Freeman serves in multiple capacities throughout the Commonwealth of Virginia and maintains a national presence through Guest Conducting engagements.
-Freeman holds a joint position as Director of the award-winning Richmond Symphony Chorus and Director of Choral Activities at Virginia Commonwealth University.
-Additionally, she is the Artistic Director of Wintergreen Music and Resident Conductor of the Richmond Ballet.
-Guest conducting engagements include the Buffalo Philharmonic Orchestra, the Neglia Ballet, South Carolina Philharmonic, Savannah Symphony, Charlottesville Symphony Orchestra, Virginia Symphony Orchestra, and additional ensembles in Massachusetts, Maryland, Virginia, Georgia, Missouri, North Carolina, and Illinois.
+Erin Freeman serves in multiple capacities throughout the Commonwealth of Virginia and Washington, DC, and maintains a national, international, and online presence through guest conducting engagements.
+Freeman is Artistic Director of The City Choir of Washington and Wintergreen Music and Resident Conductor of the Richmond Ballet.
+She recently concluded a 15-year tenure with the Richmond Symphony Chorus, where she also served as Associate Conductor from 2007-2014.
+Guest conducting includes the Detroit Symphony, Buffalo Philharmonic, Neglia Ballet, Orchestra Symphonique Bel’Arte, Portland Symphony Orchestra, South Carolina Philharmonic, Savannah Symphony and Philharmonic, Charlottesville Symphony Orchestra, Virginia Symphony Orchestra, the Williamsburg Symphony Orchestra, and additional ensembles in Massachusetts, Maryland, Virginia, Georgia, Missouri, North Carolina, DC, and Illinois

 Our professional company is made up of elite dancers from around the world who have helped earn Richmond Ballet critical acclaim.
 Dance/USA says Richmond Ballet is “a jewel among U.S. dance companies,” while The Washington Post calls it “a company to which dance fans everywhere ought to pay attention.”
 We’re proud of all that our company dancers bring to Richmond, and the world.